No state in Nigeria can boast of free education – Soweto - Vanguard News

 By Elizabeth Uwandu

-“But we are here today at Nawair U Deen in Arumoh street, where Chairs and desks are broken, the windows are hanging, the ceilings are coming down, including the problem inadequate teachers.
-Is is this free education?
-Our demand for free education means a system that is properly funded with materials, well stocked libraries , laboratories , with well trained teachers that are adequate.
-This is because, the end point of education is to make sure that education is accessible to all and the citizens receive such education that can make them contribute meaningful well to the development of the country. “said Soweto.
+“But we are here today at Nawair Ud-Deen Primary School, Arumoh Street, where chairs and desks are broken, the windows are hanging, the ceilings are coming down, including the problem of inadequate teachers.
+This is not free education.
+So, when we demand free education as activists, we mean education system that is properly funded with materials, well stocked libraries, laboratories and well trained teachers that are adequate.
+This is because the end point of education is to make sure that education is accessible to all and the citizens receive such education that can make them contribute meaningfully to the development of the country, “said Soweto.

-On his part, Coordination of the lesson, Comrade Fidel Davy said the coaching lesson that began in 2005, marking its 13th edition has mentored over 7000 students , was basically ran to called on government to make education free and accessible.
+On his part, Coordination of the lesson, Comrade Fidel Davy said the coaching lesson since inception in 2005 and in its 13th edition has mentored over 7000 students was basically ran to called on government to make education free and accessible.

 His words,” We are trying to present a position that government should make it a priority to fund public education.
 For example, the annual budget for education in Nigeria is less than eight percent.
 Whereas, United Nations Education and Scientific Organisations, UNESCO pegged budget for education at 26 percent.
 So, the reality of this is that government is not funding public education.
 That is why we have low teaching staff, and large number of students.